 All accounts 30 days past due may be sent to a collection agency and students with accounts 30 or more days past due will be dismissed from the program unless evidence of legitimate mitigating circumstances can be verified by the Bursar.
 Readmission to the University will not be considered until these outstanding obligations are met.
-(See Financial Standing for more information.)
+(See Error!
+Reference source not found. for more information.)